jjrajani/HTML-CSS-JS/README.md

-Open up index.html in a browser and get started.
+Open up index.html in a browser to get started.